-- For EA customers, purchase recommendations for shared and single subscription scopes are available with the Azure Consumption Insights Power BI content pack.
+- For Enterprise Agreement (EA) and Microsoft Customer Agreement (MCA) customers, purchase recommendations for shared and single subscription scopes are available with the Azure Consumption Insights Power BI content pack.

 Analyze your usage information

 Usage data is available in the usage file and APIs.
 Use them together to determine which reservation to purchase.
-You should check for VM instances that have high usage on daily basis to determine the quantity of reservations to purchase.
+Check for VM instances that have high usage on daily basis to determine the quantity of reservations to purchase.

 Meter subcategory and